anyunyay/ITB13-capstone/agricart-admin/PROFILE_TRANSLATION_IMPLEMENTATION_COMPLETE.md

 Users can now seamlessly switch between English and Tagalog while using all Profile features and navigating through the avatar dropdown menu, with all text, messages, and interface elements properly translated.
 The code is production-ready and follows all established coding standards.

-**Key Achievement:** The avatar dropdown and address form components are now fully integrated with the translation system, ensuring a consistent multilingual experience across all user interactions with Profile-related functionality.
+**Key Achievement:** The avatar dropdown, address form, and system logs components are now fully integrated with the translation system, ensuring a consistent multilingual experience across all user interactions with Profile-related functionality.
+The System Logs page, being an admin-only component, now provides comprehensive translation support for monitoring system activities in both English and Tagalog.